'England brush aside pessimism & announce arrival'

 Even the celebrations were familiar, as England fans belted out 'Sweet Caroline' at full time, while Wiegman gave a debrief in a huddle on the pitch.

-England face Nigeria next in the last 16, live on BBC One on 7 August, and just as they did at Euro 2022, they will hope they are starting to build momentum to take them deep into the tournament.
+England face Nigeria next in the last 16, live on BBC One on Monday, and, just as they did at Euro 2022, they will hope they are starting to build momentum to take them deep into the tournament.

 - Goodness Gracious Me: A '90s comedy classic that made TV history